The Art of Crafting a Memorable Wedding Speech

 Think about what you want guests at your wedding to remember from your speech:

-As the Father Of The Bride: it’s a perfect opportunity to deliver a meaningful speech about the bride, stories about her growing up and the bond you have together.
+• As the Father Of The Bride: it’s a perfect opportunity to deliver a meaningful speech about the bride, stories about her growing up and the bond you have together.
+Don’t just focus on her achievements at school or uni.
+Help people understand as she makes you feel, and why she’s such an important part of everyone’s lives.

-As the Groom: It’s about the emotions you want to evoke.
-You don’t want your speech to just be a series of ‘thank yous’ to everyone that contributed to the wedding day.
-It’s also your chance to share how much everyone means to you.
-And always remember to address your bride (trust me, I’ve seen speeches where the groom forgot!).
+• As the Groom: It’s about the emotions you want to evoke.
+You don’t want your speech to just be a series of ‘Thank Yous’ to everyone that contributed to the wedding day.
+It’s more than that – it’s also your chance to share how much everyone means to you.
+Take the time to think about the most important people in your lives, how important they are, and why you wanted them all here.
+And finally, always remember to address your bride (trust me, I’ve seen speeches where the groom forgot!).
+Avoid the clichés like your small contribution to the wedding day or how your bride has planned the whole day.
+You won’t always have the opportunity to tell your bride how much you care for her–this is your chance to sit down and think about personal anecdotes, how she makes you feel, and why you’re right for each other.

-As the Best Man: it’s always tempting to want to gather facts and stories about the groom, and unleash dirt on your favourite person.
-As best man, you definitely want to inject a bit if humour.
-Just be mindful of avoiding jokes that may excluded some guests.
+• As the Best Man: it’s always tempting to want to gather facts and stories about the groom, and unleash dirt on your favourite person.
+As best man, you definitely want to inject a bit of humour.
+Just be mindful of avoiding jokes that may exclude some guests.
 But remember, you don’t need to always be funny.
 This is also your chance to share stories about the couple, well wishes, and how much they mean to each other, and to you.

 Ultimately, think about what it is you want your guests, and the couple, to remember from your speech.
 And speak from the heart.